-Changes in revenue by geographic region for the three months ended March 30, 2024, compared to the three months ended April 1, 2023, were primarily attributable to changes in customer demand, shifts in customer regional manufacturing strategies, particularly with our large multinational customers, and product sales mix.
+Changes in revenue by geographic region for the three and nine months ended September 28, 2024, compared to the three and nine months ended September 30, 2023, were primarily attributable to changes in customer demand, shifts in customer regional manufacturing strategies, particularly with our large multinational customers, product sales mix, and impacts from trade restrictions.
 Specifically, the changes in revenue by geographic region was attributable to the following:

-- · The increase in revenue for South Korea was driven principally by increased demand for our DRAM products, including HBM. - The decrease in revenues for Taiwan was driven principally by decreased demand for our Foundry & Logic products. - The increase in revenues for the United States, and decreases in revenues for China and Malaysia, were driven principally by a single large U.S.-based company with operations in these regions that shifted shipments from these regions to the United States.
-We expect the trade restrictions to continue to drive multinational customers to concentrate operations in regions other than China, impacting our geographical mix. - The decrease in revenues for China was also impacted by lowered demand from a large Chinese DRAM integrated device manufacturer and the impact of expanded export license requirements imposed by the U.S. government beginning the fourth quarter of fiscal 2022 for exporting advanced U.S. semiconductor technology to China.
+- The increase in revenue for South Korea for the three and nine months ended September 28, 2024, compared to the three and nine months ended September 30, 2023 was driven principally by increased demand for our DRAM probe card products, including those for HBM. - The increase in revenues for the United States and the decrease in revenues for Malaysia, for the three and nine months ended September 28, 2024, compared to the three and nine months ended September 30, 2023 were driven principally by a single large U.S.-based company with operations in these regions that shifted shipments from these regions to the United States. - The overall increase in revenues for China for the three and nine months ended September 28, 2024, compared to the three and nine months ended September 30, 2023, was driven by increased demand from a large Chinese DRAM integrated device manufacturer. - Despite the increase in revenues for China previously described, expanded export license requirements imposed by the U.S. government beginning the fourth quarter of fiscal 2022 for exporting advanced U.S. semiconductor technology to China has negatively impacted revenue for that region.
+These requirements have restricted our ability to ship products to the region, decreasing demand from domestic China customers.
+Additionally, these requirements have caused, and continue to drive, some of our multinational customers to concentrate operations in regions other than China, lowering overall demand for those customers within the region.